aziontech/azionify/docs/CODE_OF_CONDUCT.md

-# EdgeSQL Shell Code of Conduct
+# Azionify Code of Conduct

 ## Our Pledge